Tutorial : How to Draw an Aircraft Paint Scheme

 Before we start to draw, there are a few basic tools that we need to learn.
 These are beginner's tools and they're very easy to use.
 Other more advanced tools will not be discussed in this tutorial.

-Note that there are 2 tools per row and they're aligned vertically.
+Note: In Classic MS Paint there are 2 tools per row and they're aligned vertically.
+See image on the left.

 The first row contains the rectangular Select tool.
 It's the one on the right.